There comes a time in your business where using the free tools and services won’t give you the leverage you need to grow your business.

 Canva is another tool to help you create amazing graphics for your blog posts and social media.
 Canva has a lot of great functions and can help you start designing like a pro.
 You can create more than images – we use it to create PDF files like our media kit.

 They have lots of great tutorials to help you.
 BUT, I detest using Canva.
 It is not good to use if your internet is slow, it chews up the data and is super buggy.
-I use less of it now because of these reasons and prefer to use PicMonkey for ease and the less frequent use of expletives.
-Time is precious and a lot of it seems to get wasted when I use Canva!
+I use less of it now because of these reasons and we have a permanent designer who now takes care of most of these tasks for us.

 Read more posts on digital lifestyle: